Black widow spider

 This article is for information only.
 DO NOT use it to treat or manage a black widow spider bite.
-If you or someone you are with is bitten, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222.
-Or, go straight to the nearest hospital emergency room.
+If you or someone you are with is bitten, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 The venom of the black widow spider contains poisonous chemicals that make people sick.

 Black widows are found throughout the United States, mostly in the South and West.
 They are usually found in barns, sheds, stone walls, fences, woodpiles, porch furniture, and other outdoor structures.

 The first symptom of a black widow bite is usually pain similar to a pinprick.
 This is felt when the bite is made.
 Some people may not feel it.
 Minor swelling, redness, and a target-shaped sore may appear.

 After 15 minutes to 1 hour, a dull muscle pain spreads from the bite area to the whole body.

 - If the bite is on the upper body, you will usually feel most of the pain in your chest.

 - If the bite is on your lower body, you will usually feel most of the pain in your abdomen.

 The following symptoms can also occur:

 Pregnant women may have contractions and go into labor.